developer-zebra/developer-zebra-site/src/datawedge/6-6/guide/input/barcode/index.md

 * **DataWedge will not automatically reconnect** to a Bluetooth scanner if that scanner is connected while DataWedge is using a different auto-selected scanner.
 To re-enable a Bluetooth scanner, connect the scanner and select it in the Profile or re-choose the Auto select option.
 * **Auto-selection and Battery Swap -** If Scanner selection is set to Auto and the RS507 was enabled prior to a battery swap, DataWedge will continue working with that RS507 scanner upon reconnection after the battery is swapped.
 If the RS507 does not reconnect with after the swap, DataWedge will revert to the current default scanner.
 * **Keep Enabled on Suspend -** This mode is supported on Bluetooth and pluggable scanners, and might result in faster battery drain than would otherwise be expected while in suspend mode. **Note: The Zebra computing device will wake from suspend mode when the RS507 scan trigger is pressed**.

+### USB SSI Scanners
+DataWedge supports the following Zebra USB SSI scanners:

+* **DS3608** USB SSI Scanner

+Support notes:

+* The DS3608 scanner is supported only on VC80, ET50 and ET55 devices running Windows
+* Scanner must be configured using Symbol Native API (SNAPI) with Imager Interface
+* SNAPI drivers are included with supported devices
+* The scanner connects via USB port and cable

 >**Important**: Support for decode parameters can vary depending on the scanning device selected.
 For device-specific support notes, please refer to the [Integrator Guide](https://www.zebra.com/us/en/sitesearch.html?q=integrator) that accompanied the unit.